davynoe/pyc-parser/README.md

 ## Overview

-This project implements a parser for **Pyc**.<br> Python-like syntax + C-like structural elements.
+This project implements a parser for **Pyc**: Python-like syntax + C-like structural elements.

-In the previous homework assignment, I was working on lexing normal Python code.<br>
+In the previous homework assignment, I was working on lexing normal Python code.
 However, for this assignment, I've changed things up by creating a modified language that uses braces and semicolons instead of Python's indentation-based syntax.

 ## Language Description